JakubValtar/basisu_rs/README.md

 Here I'm writing a log of what I did, problems I encountered, and what I learned.
 Have anything to say or discuss?
 I'd be happy to hear from you, please send me a DM or @ me on Twitter [@JakubValtar](https://twitter.com/jakubvaltar).

+### 20-06-2020

+Just a little quality of life improvement today: added a byte reader to simplify reading structs.

 ### 07-06-2020

 I implemented ETC1S slice decoding, it was mostly a rewrite of the code in the spec (again).
 I checked the [unity blog - Crunch compression of ETC textures](https://blogs.unity3d.com/2017/12/15/crunch-compression-of-etc-textures/) to learn more about ETC1 and how to decode endpoints and selectors into RGBA data.
 I added PNG export to check that the textures are being decoded correctly.